mui/material-ui/docs/pages/blog/2023-mui-values.md

 **P** — Put community first.
 "We never lose sight of who we're serving and why." 💙

 **A** — Avoid bureaucracy.
-"We're so not corporate — and we like it that way." 🚫
+"We're so not corporate—and we like it that way." 🚫

 **C** — Chase better.
 "We're driven by an unending desire to improve." 🌱